Pierre Nord Alexis: Presidency

+He was elected president of Haiti by the National Assembly, with 100 votes out of 115, and took the oath of office on 21 December 1902.
 At the age of 82, he became President on 21 December 1902 by leading troops loyal to him into the country's Chamber of Deputies.
 Alexis managed to hold on to power for the next six years, though his regime was plagued by rebellion.
 In 1903, he proclaimed Eugène Francois Magloire Commandant of Grande-Rivière du Nord, General of division of the republic and his honorary aide-de-camp.
 During his presidency, he took to justice all statesmen accused of corruption in 1904: " le procès de la consolidation".
 All who stole the state's money were judged and condemned.
 In January 1908, Alexis, already in his eighties, decided to have himself proclaimed President for Life.
 This reunited the supporters of Firmin, who launched a new revolt against Alexis.
 While the revolt was crushed, it exacerbated the country's existing economic problems.
 A famine in the south that same year led to violent food riots and a new rebellion, this time from the south, led by General François Antoine Simon.
 On the night of March 14, 1908 he got more than 20 firminists who were trying to overthrow him executed in front of the Cemetery of Port-au-Prince; Massillon Coicou was part of those executed firminists.